 Section 3, Subject Outline, of each module also includes a recommended assessment of the time that should be allotted to each subject.
 However, it should be appreciated that these allocations are arbitrary and assume that the trainees have met fully all of the entry requirements specified for each subject.
 The instructor should therefore review carefully these assessments during course and lesson plan design and consider the need to reallocate the time required to achieve each specific learning objective.

 Section 4, Detailed Teaching Syllabus, of each module has been written in learning-objective format in which the objective describes what the trainee must do to demonstrate that knowledge has been transferred.
-All objectives are understood to be prefixed by the words:

-the expected learning outcome is that the trainee has acquired the recommended levels of competence in …….

 In preparing a teaching scheme and lesson plans, the instructor is free to use any teaching method or combination of methods that will ensure trainees can meet the stated objectives.
 However, it is essential that trainees attain all objectives set out in each syllabus.